unitaryfund/mitiq/docs/README-docs.md

 ```

-Instead, the use of `testsetup` allows to include blocks that do not render:
+The use of `testsetup` allows blocks that do not render:

 ```
 .. testsetup:: python